Deborah J. Lightfoot Author and Editor

 How does a writer go from Western history to epic fantasy?

-With a degree from Texas A&M University in agricultural journalism, Lightfoot has worked on both sides of the editorial desk for newspapers, magazines, and book publishers.
-She freelances for a national nonprofit youth organization as a writer and an editor, working with subject matter in the biological and environmental sciences.
-She has taught creative writing at the college level and has won many writing awards.
+With a Bachelor of Science in journalism from Texas A&M University, Lightfoot has worked on both sides of the editorial desk for newspapers, magazines, and book publishers.
+She has freelanced for a national youth organization as a writer-editor, working with subject matter in the biological and environmental sciences.
+She has taught creative writing at the college level and won many writing awards.

-Besides writing, editing, and ingesting books, her pleasures include traveling abroad and hiking the Yorkshire moors, Vancouver Island's Pacific Rim National Park, and Mexico's La Primavera Bosque.
-With her husband, Gene Sizemore, Deborah splits time between the prairies of Texas and the mountains of Mexico.
+Besides writing, editing, and devouring books, her pleasures include traveling abroad and hiking the Yorkshire moors, Vancouver Island's Pacific Rim National Park, and Mexico's La Primavera Bosque.

 "History did not have to happen the way it did . . . what exists today is not its logical conclusion.
 There is no freedom where history is a straitjacket."